Bastian-Kuhn/flask-admin/doc/advanced.rst

 interface for each model in your application, Flask-Admin doesn't fix you to this approach, and you are free to define other ways of interacting with some, or all, of your models.

-Due to Flask-Admin supporting more than one ORM (SQLAlchemy, Peewee, raw pymongo), the developer is even free to mix different model types into one application by instantiating appropriate CRUD classes.
+Due to Flask-Admin supporting more than one ORM (SQLAlchemy, Peewee, MongoEngine), the developer is even free to mix different model types into one application by instantiating appropriate CRUD classes.

 Here is a list of some of the configuration properties that are made available by Flask-Admin and the